If you have not yet listed your house for sale and you then find the home of your dreams, how will you take advantage of the situation?

 Buyers frequently ask to put an offer in on a property conditional to selling their home.
 Let's consider the "subject to sale" offer from the Sellers perspective;

-There is no guarantee of a firm sale in this type of offer for the Seller since it's dependant on when and if the Buyers home sells.
+- In this scenario, the Seller is not guaranteed a firm sale since it's dependant on if and when the Buyers home sells.

-Buyers may be able to entice the Seller into a "subject to sale" offer with a good price.
-In addition to paying a premium price the Seller will want to add a 48hr clause which enables them to continue to sell the home to another Buyer should they receive another more favourable offer.
+In addition to paying a premium price the Seller will most likely attach a 48hr clause which enables them to continue to sell the home to another Buyer should they receive another more favourable/higher offer.

-In a "subject to sale" offer the Buyers negotiating position is weakened.
-Buyers can expect to pay more.
+The reality is that in a "subject to sale" offer the Buyers negotiating position may be weakened so expect to pay more.

 My suggestion is that unless it’s a rapidly rising market; first list your home for sale and then begin the process of shopping for a home.

 The advantage of listing first is that when you sell your house you will know exactly what you have to spend on the next home.
 You can take your time and try to negotiate the best price possible.